 4.7 By completion of a membership form the member shall be deemed to have agreed to abide by this constitution and any additional rules of the club published on its website as well as the appropriate rules and regulations, including the rules for competition, of UK Athletics, England Athletics and any other relevant or successor body;

 4.8 Members have a continuing duty to inform the club, normally via the membership secretary, of changes of personal details of matters covered on their membership form including medical conditions which might impinge upon or be relevant to a member’s fitness or running ability in circumstances where the club may owe the member a duty of care to take reasonable care for the member’s safety;

-4.9 The membership secretary will maintain a database of individual member details in accordance with the Data Protection Act 1998.
+4.9 The membership secretary will maintain a database of individual member details in compliance with the Data Protection Act 2018 and/or any subsequent data protection legislation in force at the time.
 This information will be treated as confidential and only used for compliance with any governing body rules or regulations, verification on entry for team events, affiliated leagues or other events or competitions, club records and rankings, the proper management of the club including club communications to the member and in circumstances where the club may owe the member a duty of care to take reasonable care for the member’s safety;

 4.10 Members will be assumed to be First Claim members under the rules for competition of UK Athletics, England Athletics and any other relevant or successor governing body.
 A member who is Second Claim must declare this on his club membership form initially or at the earliest opportunity to the membership secretary or the management;